andyguwc/airflow-resources/docker-notes/docker.md

 CMD ["redis-server"] -->

+## Volumes
+Special type of directory in a container
+Can be shared and reused among containers
+Updates to an image won't affect a data volume
+Data volumes are persisted even after container is deleted Write to the mounted folder in the Docker Host which will stick around even if containers are deleted

+Create a Volume
+-v creates a volume, container volume alia will write to the host machine
+$ docker run -p 8080:3000 -v /var/www nodeimage
+If want to cusomize the host location then do where $pwd is the host location you want
+$ docker run -p 8080:3000 -v $(pwd):/var/www nodeimage

+Run from working directory using -w
+$ docker run -p 8080:3000 -v $(pwd):/var/www -w "var/www" nodeimage npm start

+Locate a Volume
+$ docker inspect mycontainer

+Removing a Volume
+$ docker rm -v lastContainer

+## Network

+Bridge Network is an isolated network
+Any container in that network can communicate with other containers in that network

+Create a custom container network
+$ docker network create --driver bridge network_name

+Run containers in the network
+docker run -d --net=network_name --name mongodbname mongoimage

+See existing networks
+$ docker network ls
+$ docker network inspect network_name

 ## Docker Build Process
 . indicates we want ot build out of the current directory
 $ docker build .

 Every step along the way, we took the image generated from previous step, make a container, execute the command, and save the file system as output snapshot, then shut down the temporary container

 <!-- Download from base -->
 Step 1/3 : FROM alpine